Multisensory Structured Language Courses

 Course Instructors: Christine K. Bedenbaugh, M.Ed., LDT, CALT, QI and Nancy Coffman, M.S., LDT,

-Shelton Adolescent Reading Approach (SARA) course is a program for teaching reading, writing, and spelling to students with dyslexia and related disorders.
+Shelton Academic Reading Approach (SARA) course is a program for teaching reading, writing, and spelling to students with dyslexia and related disorders.
 SARA was developed at Shelton school specifically for adolescent students.
 Learn more about the SARA program.

 Course Instructor: Amanda Thornton, M.A.T., CALT